waveform80/picamera/docs/recipes2.rst

 pins.

-For example, to configure GPIO 17 as the flash pin, leaving the privacy indicator pin absent, on a Raspberry Pi Model B revision 2 you would add the following line under the ``/videocore/pins_rev2/pin_config`` section:
+For example, to configure GPIO 17 as the flash pin, leaving the privacy indicator pin absent, on a Raspberry Pi 2 Model B rev 1.1 you would add the following line under the ``/videocore/pins_2b2/pin_config`` section:

 .. code-block:: text